somhi/PCXT_DeMiSTify/atlas_cyc/README.md

 Notes about ROMs:

-- Not all ROMs work with MDA video: (YUKO ST and PCXT31 works), (TANDY, micro8088, IBM5160, full XTIDE BIOS do not work).
+- ROMs working with MDA video: (IBM5160, Yuko ST and pcxt31 work), (Tandy, micro8088, full XTIDE BIOS do not work).
-- If you load a BIOS that does not work with MDA you need to power cycle the board.
+- If you load a BIOS that does not work with MDA you may need to power cycle the board.